jmilkiewicz/OverheadCourse/signups/index.markdown

 [Custom course](#custom-course) will also be held from **Saturday, September 7th** to **Monday, September 9th**

-All training sessions will be conducted at <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>.
-WAP Berlin is conveniently accessible by car on non-working days. 🚗🎾
+All non-weekend trainings will start from 18:00 and will be conducted at <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>.

 Training will be provided in English.